 This is what allows them to connect with brands and get income from:

 The average person doesn't have a curated image or public persona to draw income.
-As a result, wealth managers are now tasked with developing strategies for brand monetization, protection, and, in some cases, repair.
+Athlete wealth management firms need to:

 Wealth management for professional athletes needs to identify these potential revenue streams and developing strategies to maximize client earnings.
 However, it's not just about making money and investment management from personal branding.